Padmanabh82/chrome_dino_game-automation_with_javascript/README.md

 step 5 ;-

-click on dino , press and enjoy
+click on dino , press space and enjoy